MadeforMore/MYSQL/README.md

 DELETE FROM <table name >

-1)On DELETE Cascade
-When we create a foreign key using this option, it deletes the referencing rows in the child table when the referenced row is deleted in the parent table which has a primary key.
+1)On DELETE Cascade ( *if we delect someting from table that automaticaly get refleted in the table* ) When we create a foreign key using this option, it deletes the referencing rows in the child table when the referenced row is deleted in the parent table which has a primary key.

-2)On UPDATE cascade
-When we create a foreign key using UPDATE CASCADE the referencing rows are updated in the child table when the referenced row is updated in the parent table which has a primary key.
+2)On UPDATE cascade ( *if we Update someting from table that automaticaly get refleted in the table* ) When we create a foreign key using UPDATE CASCADE the referencing rows are updated in the child table when the referenced row is updated in the parent table which has a primary key.